 The Model for urban stormwater improvement conceptualisation (MUSIC) is a software tool developed by e-Water that can be used to model urban catchments and the effectiveness of stormwater management or water sensitive urban design (WSUD) responses.
 MUSIC uses local climate and soil data to simulate rainfall, stormwater runoff and pollutant generation.
 It simulates pollutant removal and stormwater flow volume reduction through stormwater treatment assets such as sediment ponds, wetlands, bioretention and harvesting.

-The South Australian MUSIC Guidelines can be downloaded here.
+The South Australian MUSIC Guidelines are now available to download.

 MUSIC is intended as:

 - A conceptual design decision support tool that informs an iterative design approach.
 MUSIC conceptualises how development alters hydrology and pollutant runoff and allows the user to test a range of responses to first reduce these impacts, and then mitigate the residual impacts.

 - An assessment tool to assess the WSUD responses proposed in a planning submission and demonstrate that these can achieve relevant stormwater quality objectives.

 MUSIC is a continuous simulation model and requires input time series for rainfall and potential evapotranspiration (PET).